Speedball (paintball): Game play

 Because of the small size, generally less than 20,000 square feet, and openness of the field, proper positioning combined with restricting movement is a primary element of speedball tactics; the team who is better able to keep their opponents pinned behind cover while they themselves are free to move will have an enormous advantage.
 Therefore, the number of shots fired by each player is significantly higher than in woodsball games.

 Leagues

-There are a variety of paintball leagues that employ speedball as their format for tournaments.
-The main national league in the US is the NXL (National X-Ball League).
-The 7-man format run by the NPPL (National Professional Paintball League) has had numerous attempts to be a viable league but haven't had the stability to maintain a constant season.
-The Millennium Series is Europe's national league and features rules and styles of game play similar to that of the PSP, NPPL and LAPPL.
+The main league within speedball is the National Xball League (NXL).
+The league covers the US, Latin America and Europe, and hosts tournaments at all levels of play, from Division 5 all the way to Pro tournaments, with over 500 teams across these divisions.

 Sponsorships, television endorsements, extensive media coverage, and nationwide events have all pushed the leagues into mainstream popularity.
-In 2007, at World Cup, the most popular PSP event located at Disney’s Wide World of Sports Complex, boasted over 35,000 spectators and featured 373 teams.
-There are also numerous regional and local events all over the world, including most paintball fields which many times host their own events.
+In 2007, at World Cup, the most popular PSP event located at Disney's Wide World of Sports Complex, boasted over 35,000 spectators and featured 373 teams.
+There are also numerous regional and local events all over the world, including most paintball fields which host their own events.

-The ASA Paintball Series is another exciting event in the world of paintball.
-The 2023 season of the series promises maximum adrenaline, with individual or team registrations available.
-The series is structured as a 4v4 "D5" and 5v5 "D4" format.
-The series includes four events plus a grand finale.
-The series has already seen successful tournaments in Saint-Jean-sur-Richelieu.
-The A.S.A.
-Paintball Series guarantees fun with more than nine regular season games, culminating in a grand finale at Quebec's largest Speedball center.

-The ASA Paintball Series is another exciting event in the world of paintball.